pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 {{< speaker_note >}}

-Having seen how the data is organized in memory, we now abstract from the concrete implementation and discuss how we can use Iris to reason about concurrent maps with timestamped values.
+Having seen how the data is organized in memory, we now abstract from the concrete implementation and discuss how we can use Iris to reason about concurrent maps with timestamped values through ghost state.

 {{< /speaker_note >}}